Skip to Content

 Pennsylvania Spousal Support Explained

 Spousal support is a court order that requires one spouse to make periodic payments to the other before anyone has filed for divorce.
 Yes, you read that correctly.
-The financially dependent spouse doesn't need to wait until they file for divorce but rather, can file for spousal support after the parties have separated.
+The financially dependent spouse doesn't need to wait until they file for divorce, but rather, can file for spousal support after the parties have separated.
 The order will only last for as long as the parties are separated and will end once a spouse files for divorce.
 However, spousal support may automatically convert into APL (see below), in which case, payments will continue.

 It is also important to note that eligibility for spousal support can be impacted by factors such as cohabitation with another partner or fault-based grounds for divorce.
 Understanding these nuances is essential for both the paying and receiving spouses.
 At Notaro Epstein Family Law Group, P.C., we help clients navigate these complexities, ensuring their interests are preserved and their legal rights upheld.
 Whether you are negotiating terms or contesting eligibility, having clear, strategic insight is crucial.